NormandaleWells/YABEIC/README.md

 of a better way, the second input (0, 1, -1, or the offset) will be selected by enabling one of 4 '245s, 3 of which are hard-coded to the constants, and the last of which is fed from the data bus.

+Having a separate address bus may even obviate the need for an MAR.

 ### Minimal I/O